duxingyi-charles/Smooth-Excess-Area/README.md

 **Download**:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.5547887.svg)](https://doi.org/10.5281/zenodo.5547887)

-We release the large benchmark dataset of triangle meshes used to evaluate our method and compare with existing methods.
+We release the benchmark dataset used to evaluate our method and compare with existing methods.
 The dataset includes _1791_ triangular mesh examples.
 Each example includes a source mesh, up to 20 positional constraints, and a non-injective initial mesh generated by ARAP method.
 The dataset comes with both inputs and results of our method.